kklouzal/Docker_Proxy/README.md

 After updating the CA, Squid is reconfigured so the change takes effect.

+Where to find the generated CA:
+- If you mount `./squid/ssl/certs:/etc/squid/ssl/certs`, the CA certificate will be available on the host as `./squid/ssl/certs/ca.crt`.

 Note: clients must trust this CA to avoid certificate warnings when bumping.

 ## WPAD / PAC